 The good news is that according to the INTERHEART study, which looked at cardiovascular risk factors in 51 countries, nine out of the ten strongest risk factors for heart disease are modifiable by changes in diet and lifestyle.
 So here’s what can be done:

 - Heal your gut.
 Test for leaky gut and do a stool test, (again, only via a functional practitioner such as myself) to see whether or not you have any infections that need to be addressed.

 - Balance blood sugar and insulin levels.
 This will promote weight loss, which will decrease LDL particle size.
 Additionally, a diet high in refined carbohydrates increases triglycerides and small LDL particles, decreases HDL, increases insulin resistance and obesity.
-My Balanced Blood Sugar Mama plan addresses this very issue.

 - Eat a low carb diet.
 Studies have shown that low-carb diets improve heart disease risk factors including: decreasing triglycerides, blood glucose, BMI, abdominal circumference, insulin, and C-reactive protein.
 Carbohydrates also shift LDL particles to the more harmful dense type.
 Note however, there are some instances where a low carb diet wouldn’t be appropriate such as if you have familial hypercholesterolemia, adrenal issues, or thyroid issues.
 So ensure you work with a qualified health practitioner to determine if this type of diet is right for you.